20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 Remember when I wanted to find the guest posting guidelines for Lifehacker using the “inurl:” operator?
 I wasn’t sure exactly which keyword would reveal the guidelines page, but I had a few educated guesses.

 So far, I’ve only been able to make one guess at a time.
-So unless I make a lucky guess right off the bat, this can be time consuming.
+Unless I make a lucky guess right off the bat, this can be time consuming.

 To streamline the process, I could use the “OR” operator and make multiple guesses all in one search query.
 For example, “site:lifehacker.com inurl:guidelines OR inurl:contribute OR inurl:submit”.